miklevin/MikeLev.in/_posts/2025-10-01-crafting-the-automation-wand.md

 permissions are locked-down at the corporate level and it becomes a *political project* instead of a technical one.

-This API-key issue is the alter upon which most noble intrepreneurial endeavors are generally sacrificed and this would normally hav been the dead-end because I would have in the past had to have used a *personal* Google account and then had to have paid out of my own pocket and had the rigmarole of paperwork now to
+This API-key issue is the alter upon which most noble intrapreneurial endeavors are generally sacrificed and this would normally hav been the dead-end because I would have in the past had to have used a *personal* Google account and then had to have paid out of my own pocket and had the rigmarole of paperwork now to